-“The worst possible place for an oil spill.”
-That’s what University of Michigan researchers call the Mackinac Straits where strong, erratic currents and thick winter ice make the consequences of an oil spill disastrous.
-Despite these warnings, deep beneath the Straits lies Line 5 -- an aging set of twin pipelines that transports 23 million gallons of oil every day.
+That’s what University of Michigan researchers call the Mackinac Straits, a place between Lakes Michigan and Huron where strong, erratic currents and thick winter ice make the consequences of an oil spill disastrous.
+Despite these warnings, deep beneath the Straits lies Line 5 – an aging set of twin pipelines that transports 23 million gallons of oil every day.

-This level of deterioration is predictable -- the pipeline only had a fifty-year lifespan.
+This level of deterioration is predictable – the pipeline only had a 50-year lifespan.
 But even before Line 5 passed its life expectancy, it posed an unnecessary risk to our Great Lakes.
-There have been 15 documented leaks along other portions of the pipeline since 1988.
+There have been 33 documented leaks and 1.1 million gallons of oil spilled along portions of the pipeline since 1968.

-Compounding our concerns, Line 5 is owned by Enbridge, the Canadian company responsible for the 2010 Kalamazoo River disaster -- the worst inland oil spill in U.S. history.
+Compounding our concerns, Line 5 is owned by Enbridge, the Canadian company responsible for the 2010 Kalamazoo River disaster – the worst inland oil spill in U.S. history.

 While Gov. Gretchen Whitmer announced Line 5's termination in May 2021 because of its permit violations, Enbridge plans to through its death throes.
 It still plans to build a tunnel in the Straits of Mackinac to house the pipeline.